anshide/ansh-battery-care/README.md

 # Ansh Battery Care Website

-A professional React-based website developed for a battery and inverter retail business located in Sangaria, Hanumangarh, Rajasthan.
+A professional React-based website developed for a battery and inverter retail business.

 ## 🚀 Features
 - Clean and modern UI